ishaantaneja/ToDoListApp/README.md

 ---

 Thank you for checking out the Task Manager WebDev App!
-We hope you find it useful and enjoy using it.
+I hope you find it useful and enjoy using it.